azuredevcollege/trainingdays/day6/challenges/challenge1.md

 ```shell
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 ```
 The list is empty.
 We don't have any Docker image stored locally.
-Let's pull this image to the system.
+Let's pull this image from Docker Hub to the system.

 Type: